Backflow: Air gaps

 Back siphonage may be prevented by use of a vertical air gap.
 This may be a small gap, such as provided by a tundish (a combined overflow spout and catch funnel) or a large gap, such as a basin tap being above the maximum level of the water in the basin.
-Standards for these air gaps group them by the amount of separation that they provide and their acceptability for the various risk categories.
+Standards for these air gaps group them by the amount of separation they provide and their acceptability for the various risk categories.
 The size of the acceptable gap also depends on the capacity of the incoming supply, such that a stuck-open flow cannot overfill the cistern and close the gap.

 Air gaps may also protect against back pressure, and are generally favoured for this.
 However most air gaps also limit the system pressure that may be transmitted across them.
 In most cases, they replace mains pressure with the pressure of that from a raised gravity cistern.

 Common examples of an air gap in domestic plumbing are: